sudanchapagain/zide/README.md

 ### `zide-edit`

 The `zide-edit` command takes the place of your `EDITOR`.
 Instead of launching your `EDITOR`, it automates switching to your open editor pane, and sends it the correct `zellij` action commands so that it opens those files in the open editor pane.

+### `zide-rename-tab`

+The `zide-rename-tab` command is a convenience script for renaming zellij tabs.
+You can provide it a parameter of a tab name, and it'll use that to rename the currently focused tab.
+However, its main use case is in a layout as an auto-closing pane.
+Usage in this way will automatically name new tabs after whatever directory they're being opened to.

 ---